MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 > :bulb: EventBridge offers the possibility to replay all events that went through its service.
 This feature is called **EventBridge Archive**.

-There are 2 main issues with that solution:
+There are 3 main issues with that solution:

-- replaying all events implies a **high traffic** when having a high number of events
+- Replaying all events implies a **high traffic** when having a high number of events.
-- **some events** that are replayed can be **useless**, so that's traffic useless traffic and thus useless run time
+- **Some events** that are replayed can be **useless**, so that's useless traffic and thus useless run time.
-- this leaves **two sources of truth**.
+- This leaves **two sources of truth**.
 And Archive data can't be edited, it is immutable.
 It can be an issue.

 ## :magic_wand: A trick to make data synchronization and replay easier

-The best solution would be that every projector has access to the current state of the data every time they need to update their projection.
+The best solution would be that **every projector has access to the current state** of the data every time they need to update their projection.
 They would all have to fetch all events to compute the aggregate every time an update of the projection would be needed.
 The same aggregate would be computed across multiple projectors at the same time, which makes this solution not very efficient.

 > :sunglasses: Unless... !

 The trick we came up with at Kumo is implementing **state carried events**.
 Instead of computing the same aggregate in every projector and giving them all access to the event ledger, the **aggregate** is **computed once** and it is **attached to the dispatched events**.
 It takes the form of a new Lambda function that takes only one event in argument, computes the aggregate and attaches it to the event before republishing it.
 We named it `dispatchAggregate`.

 The fanout still transforms an array of streams to published EventBridge events triggering the dispatchAggregate Lambda.
-It also has still very low risk of failing by not adding the action of computing the aggregate out of all DynamoDB events.
+It also has still very **low risk of failing** by not adding the action of computing the aggregate out of all DynamoDB events.

 ![Data synchronization for CQRS with AWS serverless technologies with aggregate dispatcher](./assets/archiWithDispatchAggregate.png 'Data synchronization for CQRS with AWS serverless technologies with aggregate dispatcher')